-Singuarity has their repository in Github, so cloning the repository is just a matter of forking it.
-However, if you want your repository to live somewhere other than Github, you can do this process:
+Singularity has their repository in GitHub, so cloning the repository is just a matter of forking it.
+However, if you want your repository to live somewhere other than GitHub, you can do this process:

 git init . git remote add lbl firstname.lastname@example.org:singularityware/singularity.git git fetch lbl

 Next, add a new remote representing your upstream repository:

 Check out the branches you care about, and link them to your upstream:

 for i in master 1.x 2.x gh-pages; do git checkout lbl/$i git checkout -b $i git branch -u stanford/$i done

 git push --all stanford git push --tags stanford